scalapb/zio-grpc/docs/basics.md

 ```

 Like the simple RPC, this method gets a request object (the `Rectangle` in which
-our client wants to find `Feature`s) and returns a `ZStream[ZEnv, Status, Feature]`, which represents an effectful stream that can produce, provided an environment of type
+our client wants to find `Feature`s) and returns a `ZStream[ZEnv, StatusRuntimeException, Feature]`, which represents an effectful stream that can produce, provided an environment of type
- `ZEnv` zero or more elements of type `Feature` and fail with a value of type of `Status`.
+ `ZEnv` zero or more elements of type `Feature` and fail with a exception of type `StatusRuntimeException`.

  This time, the stream does not need the environment and can not ever fail (since
  our database is a constant in the same process!)